StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 The TuringLang team and #turing contributors on Slack have been extremely helpful!
 The Turing examples by Cameron Pfiffer have been a great help and followed closely in several example scripts.

 The  documentation has been generated using Literate.jl and Documenter.jl based on several ideas demonstrated by Tamas Papp in above mentioned  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).

+Tamas Papp has also been very helpful during the development og the DynamicZHMC versions of the models.

 ## Questions and issues